What is a List Sorting in Java?

 3. Sorting using Java 8 Streams

-Java 8 introduced the Stream API, which allows you to sort a list in a more functional style.
-You can use the sorted() method to sort elements in natural order or pass a custom comparator to it.
+Java 8 introduced the Stream API, which allows a more functional and clean way to sort data.
+The sorted() method can sort elements naturally or using a custom comparator.

 Example: Sorting a List Using Streams